Florida Unemployment Escalation w/Rep. Eskamani (Updated April 12, 2022)

 Thank you for trusting the Office of Representative Anna V. Eskamani to assist with your unemployment claim.

-Per guidance from the DEO, all claimants are now advised to submit issues & inquiries through the new DEO Help Center available in English, Spanish, and Creole.
-This includes issues with locked accounts, payments on holds, and more.
+Per guidance from the DEO, all claimants are now advised to submit issues & inquiries through the DEO Help Center available in English, Spanish, and Creole.
+This includes issues with locked accounts, payments on holds, requesting 1099G forms and more.

 ➡️➡️➡️➡️ Here is the link to DEO’s new Help Center ⬅️⬅️⬅️⬅️